No photo of Ye Xu

 Research interests

-My first monograph, Archaeology of neurosis in French literature from 1870 to 1900, was published in 2023 in France.
+My first monograph, Archaeology of the neurosis in French literature from 1870 to 1900, was published in 2023 in France.
 By demonstrating and interpreting medical knowledge on neurosis, literary representations of neurosis, literary criticism mobilising the notion of neurosis as well as the dialogues among these three dimensions, this book sheds light on the intellectual and literary conception of neurosis at the end of the 19th century, and the ways in which the theme of neurosis is used by writers.
 This work also illustrates the ethical and artistic issues behind writers' treatments of the neurotic motifs; these issues are particularly distinct in neurotic exegesis which imply a norm of literary health, as well as in works and theories related to the literary Decadent movement.
 This study ends with an analysis of Verlaine's poetry, exploring the poetic and stylistic features on which neurotic exegeses of Verlaine's works may be based.

 Expertise related to UN Sustainable Development Goals